Web design · SEO & SEA · Branding

 2.2.6 The Contractor shall provide the Customer with a schedule and work plan in addition to the specifications.
 The contents and specifications of this schedule and work plan shall become part of the contract unless the customer objects immediately.
 The Contractor undertakes to hand over the completed website or parts thereof to the Customer on a suitable data carrier and/or send it by e-mail and/or upload it to a server specified by the Customer by the end date specified in the schedule and work plan.
 The details of the handover or upload of the finished websites are otherwise the subject of individual contractual agreements between the parties.

-2.2.7 A prerequisite for the contractor’s activity is that all data to be provided by the client and required for the implementation of the project (e.g., texts, templates, graphics) and/or system environments are made available to the contractor in a timely manner and in an appropriate form.
-The contractor shall not be responsible in any way for delays or postponements in the implementation of projects that result from late (necessary) cooperation or contributions by the client.
+2.2.7 A prerequisite for the Contractor's activities is that all data (e.g. texts, templates, graphics) and/or system environments to be provided by the Customer and required for the realisation of the project are made available to the Contractor in good time and in a suitable form.
+The Contractor shall not be liable to the Customer in any way for delays and delays in the realisation of projects caused by late (necessary) cooperation or input from the Customer.

 2.2.8 As soon as the website has been completed, the Contractor shall request the Customer to accept the website.
 If necessary, a test phase can be agreed before acceptance.
 If the Customer discovers errors before acceptance or during an agreed test phase, it shall notify the Contractor of these in writing or in text form.
 The Contractor shall endeavour to correct the errors professionally.
 For this purpose, the Contractor may provide temporary workarounds.